Toloka/docs/en/guide/concepts/sandbox.md

 # Sandbox

-The [Sandbox]({{ sandbox }}) is a testing environment for Toloka.
+The [sandbox]({{ sandbox }}) is a testing environment for Toloka.
 This is where you can test your [project](../../glossary.md#project) settings as a Toloker before moving them to the [Toloka production version]({{ production-version }}) and running the project for real Tolokers.
 This helps you avoid making mistakes and spending money on a task that isn't working right.

-## Getting access to the sandbox {#sandbox-access}

-Please [contact our support team](../troubleshooting/support.md?form-topic1=sandbox) describing the projects you plan to use the sandbox for, types of tasks you plan to upload, the approximate number of trusted Tolokers who are going to complete tasks for you there, and other details.
+Toloka clients register and access Toloka sandbox using social authorization.
+If you registered in the sandbox using an email address, [migrate to the new social authorization](migrate-new-auth-sandbox.md) scheme, or you won't be able to use the sandbox.

+{% note alert "Attention" %}

+Make sure to migrate your account until **August 14, 2023** to continue using the sandbox.
+The authorization in the sandbox using email address and password will **stop working** after that date.

+{% endnote %}

 Make sure the projects you plan to use in the sandbox meet the [usage rules](#usage-rules).